What we are building

 Track progress in the KeyStone Dashboard under Settlements, or via the API:What if something goes wrong?

-timeout_at, the settlement transitions toTIMED_OUTand the escrow contract returns any partial deposits.
-Anyone can trigger this timeout permissionlessly on-chain. - Execution failure - The escrow contract rolls back, returning all deposits to their original owners.
+timeout_at, the settlement transitions toTIMED_OUTand partial deposits become reclaimable.
+The operator or any depositor can trigger the timeout on-chain; it cannot be paused. - Execution failure - The escrow contract rolls back, returning all deposits to their original owners.

 Core Concepts